 - four pylons (three to five metres apart),

-- assessment sheet and clipboard, and
+- the observation sheet and a clipboard, and

-- a clear gymnasium, hallway, or outdoor space.
+- a clear gymnasium, hallway or outdoor space.

 It's important to know the difference between a hop and a jump.
 A hop is performed on a single leg and a jump is performed with both legs.
 This is a term that needs to be taught and understood correctly.